noahehall/theBookOfNoah/0current/aws/0networking.md

 - egress-only internet gateway: allows VPC ipv6 outbound (but denies inbound)

-- VPC endpoints: enable private access to other aws services without traversing the internet
+- VPC endpoints: enable resources within a VPC to privately access other AWS services without traversing the public internet
-  - uses the AWS internal network
+  - PrivateLink: uses the internal aws network instead of the public internet
-    - e.g. to allow a public facing S3 bucket to connect to an app server in a private VPC subnet without using the public internet
+    - per hourly charges
+    - per GB charges
+  - use cases
+    - private access: if one vpc service needs to talk to another service, just use privatelink
+    - simplifies network configuration (dont need an internet gateway)
+    - improved secuirty posture (less configuration, no public internet)
+  - types
+    - interface:
+      - powered by AWS PriateLink
+      - use an elastic interface (ENI) as an entry point for traffice destined to the service
+      - typically accessed using public/private dns name associated with the service
+    - gateway load balancer
+      - powered by AWS PriateLink
+      - use an elastic interface (ENI) as an entry point for traffice destined to the service
+      - serve as a target for a route in a route table for traffic destined for the service
+    - gateway
+      - serve as a target for a route in a route table for traffic destined for the service

 - virtual private gateway: enable external resources to connect privately to resources within a vpc